 5 that each Study Group shall report to each Radiocommunication Assembly the progress that has been made in respect of each Question allocated to it with categories C1, C2 or S1;

-6 that, as part of the work programme, a Study Group may also undertake studies within the scope of its mandate.
+6 that, as part of the work programme, a Study Group may notify studies without Questions, as stated in resolves 1.3, to the ITU membership through an appropriate means, e.g. the ITU webpage.

+Reasons: This approach may assist membership to trace each Study Group’s activity on such studies.

 (No change is proposed to the Annexes 1 to 6.)

 Attachment 2